 The Side Effects of Stress: 8 of the Most Common

-Stress Affects Sexual Performance
+Stress May Dampen Sexual Desire or Performance

-While stress does not normally affect fertility, people who are trying to have a baby are far more likely to conceive while on vacation than at work.
+While stress does not normally affect fertility, people who are trying to have a baby have more success conceiving while on vacation than at other times of the year.

 Stress Causes Pain

 Many studies have shown that pain and stress are linked.
 The more stressed you are, the more sensitive to pain you are.
 And being in pain, increases stress.

 Headaches, particularly stress induced migraines are common in people burdened by high levels of stress as are muscular aches and pains, such as backache.

 Stress is also thought to aggravate existing conditions such as fibromyalgia.